unRob/rob.mx/src/cv/src/cv/en.md

+---
+title: Roberto Hidalgo - Curriculum Vitae
+lang: en
+description: Computers and I have a profesional history spanning two decades; here you'll find more about it.
+---

 # Roberto Hidalgo <[un@rob.mx](mailto:un@rob.mx)>

 I work with computers, most of the time.
 Other times, during the last two decades, I have worked _around_, _despite_, and/or _with an intentional lack of_ computers.
-This is a longer version of my [resumé](/resume).
+This is a longer version of my [résumé](/resume).

 ## Work Experience